bovem/old.bovem.github.io/_drafts/arrays.md

   are accessed using indices.

 ---
-An array takes a fixed chunk of memory and divides it into equal parts which are accessed using indices.
+An array takes a fixed chunk of memory and divides it into equal parts.
+These parts are accessed using indices.

 All the **elements** stored inside an array have the same datatype.